Why Are PlanesSOChaotic?

 NO BIN INFO

 Current boarding passes have no bin information.
+IATA BCBP standard v7 (2021) has no field for carry-on bin assignment.
 One additional field eliminates all searching.

 key insight

-Real industry data quantifying the impact of algorithmic bin allocation versus the status quo.
+Industry data and simulation results quantifying the value of algorithmic bin allocation versus the status quo.

 $7.27B